-2.7 Un-Addressed Markets or Territories.
-If prior to [] of a Licensed Product by Licensee, an Affiliate or any Sublicensee, UFRF notifies Licensee, in writing, of a third party's good faith interest in developing Licensed Products for a specific indication or for one or more specific countries, which Licensee is not currently addressing and does not have plans to address (an "Undeveloped Indication/Region"), UFRF may request that Licensee to negotiate, in good faith, a Sublicense with such third party, consistent with the terms of this Agreement, and otherwise on commercially reasonable terms; provided, that such third party has the reasonable ability to develop a Licensed Product for such Undeveloped Indication/Region.
-Licensee will have [] to negotiate a Sublicense with the third party, in accordance with the preceding sentence.
-Alternatively, Licensee may propose to UFRF within [] of referral, Licensee's product development plans for such market or territory.
-If, thereafter, Licensee commences those product development plan within [] of the referral date, then Licensee shall retain all rights with respect to such market or territory and shall not be obligated to negotiate a Sublicense with the third party on the terms set forth in this Section 2.7, nor has provided a revised product development plan within the period set forth above, then Licensee's rights to the Patent Rights in the unaddressed market or territory shall cease upon [] prior written notice to Licensee, and UFRF may offer those rights to the third party.
+Un-Addressed Markets or Territories.
+If prior to [\\] of a Licensed Product by Licensee, an Affiliate or any Sublicensee, UFRF notifies Licensee, in writing, of a third party's good faith interest in developing Licensed Products for a specific indication or for one or more specific countries, which Licensee is not currently addressing and does not have plans to address (an "Undeveloped Indication/Region"), UFRF may request that Licensee to negotiate, in good faith, a Sublicense with such third party, consistent with the terms of this Agreement, and otherwise on commercially reasonable terms; provided, that such third party has the reasonable ability to develop a Licensed Product for such Undeveloped Indication/Region.
+Licensee will have [\\] to negotiate a Sublicense with the third party, in accordance with the preceding sentence.
+Alternatively, Licensee may propose to UFRF within [\\] of referral, Licensee's product development plans for such market or territory.
+If, thereafter, Licensee commences those product development plan within [\\] of the referral date, then Licensee shall retain all rights with respect to such market or territory and shall not be obligated to negotiate a Sublicense with the third party.
+If Licensee has not executed a Sublicense with the third party on the terms set forth in this Section 2.7, nor has provided a revised product development plan and commenced such product development plan within the period set forth above, then Licensee's rights to the Patent Rights in the unaddressed market or territory shall cease upon [\\] prior written notice to Licensee, and UFRF may offer those rights to the third party.
 Should UFRF offer those rights to a third party, UFRF shall notify Licensee.